U1F30C/plumeto/README.md

 # Plumeto

 This is a drawing application for [turtle graphics](https://en.wikipedia.org/wiki/Turtle_graphics) using a custom scripting language based on [LOGO](https://en.wikipedia.org/wiki/Logo_(programming_language)).
 Made in inspiration of a highschool project I lost the code of.
+It is also able to draw [L-systems](https://en.wikipedia.org/wiki/L-system).

 ## Plumeto language